GoogleCloudPlatform/config-validator/docs/user_guide.md

 ## Overview

-As your business shifts towards an infrastructure-as-code workflow, security and cloud governance administrators are concerned about misconfigurations that may cause security, compliance, and best practice violations of governance rules.
+As your business shifts towards an infrastructure-as-code workflow, security and cloud administrators are concerned about misconfigurations that may cause security and governance violations.

-Administrators need to be able to put up guardrails that follow security best practices and help drive the environment towards programmatic compliance while speeding up developers.
+Administrators need to be able to put up guardrails that follow security best practices and help drive the environment towards programmatic security and governance while enabling developers to go fast.

 Config Validator allows your administrators to enforce constraints that validate whether deployments can be provisioned while still enabling developers to move quickly within these safe guardrails.
-Validator accomplishes this through a few key components:
+Validator accomplishes this through a three key components:

 **One way to define constraints**

 Constraints are defined so that they can work across an ecosystem of pre-deployment and monitoring tools.
-These constraints live in your organization's repository as the source of truth for your compliance and infrastructure best practice constraints.
+These constraints live in your organization's repository as the source of truth for your security and governance requirements.
 You can obtain constraints from the [Policy Library](#how-to-set-up-constraints-with-policy-library), or [build your own constraints](#how-to-build-your-own-custom-constraint-templates).